YordanGeorgiev/qto/doc/md/enduser_guide_doc.md

 A new item could be added to the table in the ui and thus in the db table by clicking the plus button above the table ( which uses the google material design ui ).
 The new button has a fixed positon, thus available during scrolling as well from the same position.
 The new button changes it's appears when focused via the keyboard, and can be pressed when in focus by hitting enter with the keyboard.
-To practice new items' creations and deletions to get confortable on the app's behaviour please use first the development instances of the issue-tracker project: http://ec2-34-243-97-157.eu-west-1.compute.amazonaws.com:8080/qto/list/monthly_issues?as=grid&pick=id,status,prio,name,weight,start_time,stop_time&page-size=5&page-num=1
+To practice new items' creations and deletions to get confortable on the app's behaviour please use first the development instances of the qto project: http://ec2-34-243-97-157.eu-west-1.compute.amazonaws.com:8080/qto/list/monthly_issues?as=grid&pick=id,status,prio,name,weight,start_time,stop_time&page-size=5&page-num=1